The one-time champion still packs a punch

 At one point, the habanero held the crown as the hottest hot pepper in the world, but don’t let the fact that certain peppers have passed it by fool you into underestimating it.
 This is a seriously hot pepper.
 And unlike many of the hotter peppers, it has a unique, citrus-like taste that makes it very popular in hot sauces, powders, and rubs, lending itself to all sorts of culinary adventures.

-How hot is the habanero?the jalapeño, and compare.
+Let’s go back to our Scoville scale reference point, the jalapeño, and compare.
 The habanero weighs in at 100,000 to 350,000 Scoville heat units (SHU), pairing it with its very close relative, the Scotch bonnet pepper.
 In terms of eating heat, that’s around 76 times hotter than an average jalapeño, with the potential for some crazy heat difference of nearly 140 times hotter when you compare the mildest jalapeño to the hottest possible habanero.
 That’s a pepper with some extreme heat, but as chilies tend to run the gamut in heat even when they come from the same plant, there’s always a chance that you could get a super hot one.

 It’s related to the Scotch bonnet pepper?